Title: The Licensed Practical Nurse in the Charge or Supervisor Nurse Role

 Date Issued: November 12, 1997

-Date Revised: July 10, 2002, November 14, 2012
+Date Revised: July 10, 2002, November 14, 2012, March 9, 2016

 Scope of Practice:

-|Making a Staff Assignment||Delegation|
+|Making a Patient Care Assignment||Delegation|

-|Definition||The distribution of work that each RN, LPN or UP is responsible for during a given period of work time.||The authorization by a licensed nurse to a UP to provide selected nursing services.|
+|Definition||Distribution of work that each RN, LPN or UP is responsible for during a given period of work time||The authorization by a licensed nurse to a UP to provide selected nursing services|

 |Who may initiate||RN or LPN||RN or LPN|